|

 Famous for his kite experiment, which proved that lightning was

-electrical, Franklin worked as a writer, printer, publisher, and
+electrical, Benjamin Franklin worked as a writer, printer, publisher, and

 businessman.
 He adopted many pen names, e.g. Richard Saunders.

-Franklin was a remarkably active figure in politics and a co-signer of the
+Franklin was a remarkably active figure in politics.
+He was the

 Seven Years'